 Julie spoke in June 2016 to Starkville Reads, a nonprofit organization based in Starkville, Mississippi.
-In this brief video excerpt of her hour and a half presentation, she was talking about the topic of human trafficking and how she came to author a novel about the subject.
+In this brief video excerpt of her presentation, she was talking about the topic of human trafficking and how she came to author a novel (The Feathered Bone) about the subject.
 Julie’s compassion and strong belief in the survival of hope shone through as she talked about this difficult topic and the people she interviewed.

 In this short video, Julie is talking about how she explores the human journey in her writing and why faith is a strong component of her writing.
 She wants us to examine who we are as human beings and how we survive the awful things that happen to us.

-The fiction team at HarperCollins Christian Publishing announced in the fall of 2014 the signing of Julie Cantrell to a multi-novel contract.
-Cantrell’s third book, The Feathered Bone, a contemporary novel set in post-Katrina Louisiana, was just released by Thomas Nelson in January, 2016.
+Cantrell’s third book, The Feathered Bone, a contemporary novel set in post-Katrina Louisiana, was published in January, 2016.
 The novel explores issues of human trafficking, teen suicide, and domestic violence as it tells the story of Amanda.
 It is reminiscent of the story of Elizabeth Smart and Cantrell’s own brother’s suicide when he was a senior in high school.
-According to Cantrell, , “the feathered bone represents the resilient strength of something that can bend without breaking,” and the title comes from the feathered bones once used to make corsets.
+According to Cantrell, “the feathered bone represents the resilient strength of something that can bend without breaking,” and the title comes from the feathered bones once used to make corsets.
 In the novel the feathered bone is also used as a symbol to “examine the lengths women will reach in order to feel of worth to a man” (Cantrell).

 Harper Collins Christian now owns the rights to the first two novels that were published by David C Cook.
-The revised editions of those books will be re-released in 2016 with new covers.
+The revised editions of those books were re-released in 2016 with new covers.
 Her children’s books are out of print.

 1. When and where were you born?